sonata-project/sandbox-build/README.md

 Quick Installation
 ------------------

-The Sonata Project provides a build of the Sonata Project sandbox to quickly start with the projet.
+The Sonata Project provides a build of the current sandbox to quickly start with the projet.

-* Retrieve the code: ``curl -L https://github.com/sonata-project/sandbox-build/archive/2.4.tar.gz | tar xzv``
+    curl -L github https://github.com/sonata-project/sandbox-build/archive/2.4.tar.gz | tar xzv

+Once, you have the file, you can either use

+### Local Installation

 * Configure default the ``parameters.yml`` file: ``cp app/config/parameters.yml.dist app/config/parameters.yml``
 * load the data: ``php bin/load_data.php``
 * You should should be ready to go ...

+### Vagrant Installation

+* vagrant up --provision --provider=virtualbox (Vagrant is going to get the environnement, install it for you and load sonata sample data)
+* Configure your host ``sudo nano /etc/hosts`` and add this line ``192.168.33.99   sonata.local``
+* Open your browser [here][link_sonata]

 Composer Installation
 ---------------------